The Australian Classification Review Board has unanimously determined that the film X-Men: Apocalypse is

 A drink, its packaging and any promotional material or activity should not in any direct or indirect way encourage illegal, irresponsible or immoderate consumption, such as drink-driving, binge-drinking or drunkenness.

-case the Panel considered that the pistol is displayed in a stylised pose and is not depicted as being used to shoot or to cause harm, nor is the pistol a prominent feature on the packaging.
-The Panel agreed that including an image of a gun on packaging
+this case the Panel considered that the pistol is displayed in a stylised pose and is not depicted as being used to shoot or to cause harm, nor is the pistol a prominent feature on the packaging.
+The Panel agreed that including an image of a gun

-carries a high risk of creating an association with violent behaviour; however, on balance, the Panel were satisfied that the stylised motif of James Bond in his trademark silhouette stance serves mainly to draw attention to the wider James Bond brand
+on packaging carries a high risk of creating an association with violent behaviour; however, on balance, the Panel were satisfied that the stylised motif of James Bond in his trademark silhouette stance serves mainly to draw attention to the wider

 The Panel considered whether imagery used on the product suggested any association with sexual activity/success or with immoderate/ irresponsible consumption.
 The Panel could not find any reason why the use of the stylised image of James Bond or

 reference to the wider James Bond brand would lead consumers to believe that the product may suggest an association with sexual success/activity or would encourage consumers to consume the product immoderately or irresponsibly.
 For instance, there

 were no other images on the packaging (such as a woman) which could give rise to this association.
 Accordingly, the Panel did not uphold the product under Code rules 3.2(d) or (f).

 The new costumes for the upcoming Power Rangers Movie have finally been revealed but a few

 While the male red, blue and black Power Rangers are kitted out with trainer-like footwear, the female yellow and pink characters have to fight crime while wearing high heels.
 What's more, feminists have questioned why the female characters are

 OK, we're rebooting the Power Rangers!
 What fresh new ideas can we bring to this franchise?